But my God shall supply all your need according to his riches in glory by Christ Jesus. (Philippians 4:19, KJV)

-When we arrived, there are only seven rooms in the building that could be used.
-After the construction was completed, we had capacity for a fifty-five-bed hospital.
-But there was almost no equipment to furnish the hospital, and the equipment we did have needed to be replaced.
+When we arrived, there were only seven rooms in the building that could be used.
+After the construction was completed to furnish the hospital and the equipment we did have needed to be replaced.
 We needed a surgical table, a surgical light, x-ray machine, and certain other basics to make this building a hospital.

 For instance, once, while delivering a baby, the portable army table that held the patient, collapsed, and my arm was caught in the metal side.
 Fortunately, help was present and my arm was released without being permanently harmed.